Ersanio/snes-assembly-book/docs/indepth/techniques.md

 Level4:   db $C0,$92,$84,$81,$82,$99,$FF
 ```
 In the first section, we use the same concept of multiplying a value to access a pointer table.
 Except this time, we multiply by three, because the pointer tables contain values that are *long*.
-We use this value as an index to the pointer table, and store the pointer in RAM $7E0000 to $7E0002, in little endian.
-After that, in the second section, we use RAM $7E0000 as an indirect pointer and start looping through its values, using Y as an index again.
+We use this value as an index to the pointer table, and store the pointer in `RAM $7E0000` to `$7E0002`, in little endian.
+After that, in the second section, we use `RAM $7E0000` as an indirect pointer and start looping through its values, using Y as an index again.
 We keep looping indefinitely, until we hit an "end-of-data" marker, in this case the value `$FF`.
 We use this method because levels could be variable in length.
 We also use 16-bit Y because level data *could* be bigger than 256 bytes in size.
 Finally, we finish the routine by setting Y back to 8-bit and then returning.

 This example also shows how to use 24-bit pointers rather than 16-bit pointers.
 The pointer table contains long values.
 We use this in combination with a "direct, indirect *long*" addressing mode (i.e. the square brackets).